What Is a Second Mortgage?

 what is a second mortgage?

-Both a home equity loan and a HELOC allow the borrower to borrow against the equity in their homes.
+Both options allow the borrower to borrow against the equity in their homes.

 home equity loans